In some areas of the world, like Australia, shells are protected due to them being part of national parks and in some cases, living creatures.

 A good way to really look at it is to think about the foot as a really large suction cup.
 While they typically only grow to about 6cm (or 2.5in), their small size is certainly deceiving.

-The foot that clamps down onto the rocks is ridiculously strong as it needs to hold the limpet to the rock securely.
+The foot that clamps down onto the rocks are ridiculously strong as it needs to hold the limpet to the rock securely.

 After feeding, they return to the same exact same spot on their home base.